Javiergs02/Inverted_Index/README.md

 2- Preprocesses the data in the text collection (stop words removal, stemming, removing punctuations etc.)
 3-
 ## Running the code
-*Python 3 is required to run the code*
+*Python 3 and nlkt is required to run the code*

 Ensure all the files from the repo are present in the same directory.